Written by Colleen Farrell

 Page sustained a broken shoulder, collarbone and serious head injury.
 He

-was airlifted to a nearby hospital where he spent three months in a coma.
+was airlifted to a nearby hospital where he was in a coma for three months.

 “It brings tears to my eyes,” Parnelli says pondering the accident.

 “I was so fortunate.
 Racing is dangerous.
 You always kind of overlook